Geofffff/OptimalExecution/README.md

 - Talk about DDQN in practise (halving epsilon decay?)
 - Transformations of the features
 - Case study on robustness and DDQ - could demonstate / prove the issues with the niave approach DQN
+- How do we know when its converged outside of the simulated environment

+### Network Architecture
+- Look at improving the architecture of the Neural Net

 ### Questions for Paul